-The Photographs of Teenie Harris –
+The Photographs of Charles Harris

 His entire collection is now curated by the Carnegie Museum of Art.

-Born in 1908, Harris began his professional career as a freelance photographer, nicknamed “One Shot” as he rarely got his subjects to sit for more than one photograph.
+Born in 1908, Harris began his professional career as a freelance photographer.
+Nicknamed “One Shot” as he rarely got his subjects to sit for more than one photograph.
 His photos appeared in almost every issue of the Pittsburgh Courier.
-In the 1960s he documented meetings of the local civil rights meetings and marches.
+In the 1960’s he documented meetings of the local civil rights meetings and marches.

 In 1998 in the last months of his life, a documentary was screened called “One-Shot” by Pittsburgh filmmaker Kenneth Love.
-Sadly Harris was too ill to attend the premiere. he died in June of that year.
+Sadly Harris was too ill to attend the premiere.
+He died in June of that year.

 All Imagery © Carnegie Museum of Art